Audacy: History

 On June 25, 2018, Entercom announced that Radio.com would become the exclusive streaming provider for all of its stations, ending its relationship with the third-party service TuneIn.
 Stations previously owned by Entercom pre-merger were removed on July 6, and former CBS Radio stations were removed on August 1.
 At that time, Entercom's stations would also begin promoting the service, in particular, suffixing "a Radio.com station" after their legal station identifications at the top of each hour.
 Smart speaker integration of the service was launched within the same period.

 In October 2019, the app debuted a feature called "Rewind", where several of Entercom's spoken word content stations maintain a 24-hour on-demand buffer of programming that can be accessed through rewind, fast-forward, and skip back/forward controls.

 On March 30, 2021, Entercom rebranded the company and Radio.com as Audacy.
 The end tag of Audacy's station identifications was then changed to identify them as "an Audacy station", along with a seven-note sounder whose tone varies with a station's format (such as a guitar playing it for a rock station, or a softer sound for a 'Mix'-like station).
 The end tag for all Audacy's stations was changed once again in July 2022 to "Always live on the free Audacy app."
 Audacy, Inc. put the Radio.com domain up for auction on December 29, 2022, with a minimum required bid of $2.5 million (USD); by June 1, 2023, the auction had closed without a winner.
+As of March 2025, Audacy has sold its Radio.com domain & the website is operational as of December 2025.

 On July 19, 2022, Audacy announced a redesign of their player on their website and their app to include enhanced features such as "Enhanced Rewind" allowing listeners to rewind spoken-word programming, curated discovery of content, seamless cross-device functionality, and enriched podcast listening.

 In early January 2024, it was announced that Audacy would be preparing to file for bankruptcy within the upcoming weeks.
 On January 7, 2024, Audacy filed for Chapter 11 bankruptcy protection.
 As part of the bankruptcy reorganization, Audacy has made a deal with its creditors to transfer control to them while cutting approximately $1.6 billion of its debt.

 Investment firm Soros Fund Management has emerged as the largest creditor in Audacy's prepackaged Chapter 11 bankruptcy proceedings, holding over $400 million of its highest-ranking debt.
 This debt is planned to be converted into equity in the restructured company, making Soros a significant shareholder.

 This investment aligns with Soros' recent media interests, including involvement in the acquisitions of Vice Media and a minority stake in Crooked Media.
 Under its proposed plan, existing shareholders will be wiped out, while high-ranking creditors will receive equity in the reorganized company.
 The plan requires court approval.